jules2689/trudeau/docs/2020-04-17/pre_news.md

 Oh, I think, you know, if we had our [inaudible], we would start tomorrow, of course.
-The tourism industry representatives that we work with really just trying to get a handle on when things are going to turn around. and I think [inaudible].it may start july or august.
+The tourism industry representatives that we work with really just trying to get a handle on when things are going to turn around. and I think [inaudible].it may start July or August.
 Others the following summer saying that there won't be any visitation until 2021.
 We do know that as travel comes back, it will be mostly domestic travelers and that is good for Newfoundland and Labrador in that 80% of our visitors have traditionally come from Canada.
 So we really immediate to be targeted to the traveler.